stormpath/stormpath-sinatra-sample/README.md

 4. Visit the now-running site in your browser at http://0.0.0.0:9292

 Note: By design, you will need to first create a user with the application before being able to authenticate that user.
-Users already existing in your Stormpath database already will not be automatically propagated to the sample app's internal database.

 ## Common Use Cases